These nut-free whole wheat muffins have plenty of good-for-you ingredients like whole wheat flour, oats, applesauce, cinnamon, egg, and whole milk.

-I decided I wanted to make the healthiest muffin I could dream up.
+I decided I wanted to make the healthiest whole wheat muffins I could dream up.

 Why?
 Because I wanted to feed it to my child!
 And there’s a secret ingredient.
 Read on to see what it is!
 I realized how good muffin “crumb” was for babies when I had one recently and pulled off little bits for Birch to eat.
 He LOVED IT!
 Since muffin is usually on the fluffy + spongy + soft side of the bread spectrum (aka no chewy crust), it melted in his mouth so he could enjoy one despite having no teeth.
 I was able to put little bits on his tray to feed himself.

 - Only 1 tablespoon of brown sugar